FaithTech-Austria/permacultr-data-broker/README.md

 - Update readme
 - Implement agroclimatic indicators
+  - Predownload of data
+  - Mapping from parameter to data path
+  - BEDD file seems to big to load.
+Slim it down
 - Implement tests, which can be run each time I make changes

 ## Backlog